SRCF/docs/source/timeout/index.rst

 Reporting problems and getting help
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've encountered any problem, it is most helpful if you report this to us so we can fix it.
-Report problems to us at ``soc-srcf-admin@lists.cam.ac.uk``.
+Report problems to us at ``support@srcf.net``.

 If you need help, and have already :ref:`read our recommendations <recommendations>` regarding the use of Timeout, then please submit a request, providing the following information in your email: